How Often To Clean Diamond Ring | Our Detailed Guide to Maintain Your Jewels

 How Often Should You Clean Your Engagement Ring?

 It doesn’t take much to keep your engagement ring shiny.
 The cleaning process can even be done at home.
-You can even have your engagement ring professionally cleaned.
-It is generally recommended to have your ring cleaned once a month to maintain a shine on the stones and diamonds.
+You can even have your engagement rings professionally cleaned.
+It is generally recommended to have your ring cleaned once a month to maintain a shine on the stones and diamonds on your engagement ring.

 At the very least, if you find that you’ve gotten your hands dirty from working on something like gardening, or handling something messy, it may be time to clean it with warm water and dish soap, do it yourself, or consider having someone clean it for you.